Stelvio Pass: History

 Before the end of World War I, it formed the border between the Austro-Hungarian Empire and the Italian Kingdom.
-The Swiss had an outpost and a hotel (which was destroyed) on the Dreisprachenspitze (literally, Three-Language-Peak).
-During World War I, fierce battles were fought in the ice and snow of the area, with gun fire even crossing the Swiss area at times.
+The Swiss had an outpost and a hotel (which was destroyed) on the Dreisprachenspitze (literally, Three-Language-Peak, the third being Romansh).
+During World War I, fierce battles were fought in the ice and snow of the area, with gunfire even crossing the Swiss area at times.
 The three nations made an agreement not to fire over Swiss territory, which jutted out in between Austria (to the north) and Italy (to the south).
-Instead they could fire down the pass, as Swiss territory was up and around the peak.
+Instead, they could fire down the pass, as Swiss territory was up and around the peak.
 After 1919, with the expansion of Italy, the pass lost its strategic importance.

 The Stelvio Pass remains important for sport when it is open from May through November.
 Countless cyclists and motorcyclists struggle to get to the highest stretch of road in the Eastern Alps.
 It is the highest finish of any Grand Tour.
 The Giro d'Italia often crosses the Stelvio Pass (it was crossed by the Giro for the first time in 1953, when Fausto Coppi beat Hugo Koblet).
 As the highest peak, it has been named the Cima Coppi in each edition.
 Every year, the pass is closed to motor vehicles on one day in late August when about 8,000 cyclists ride and around 25 runners run to the top of the Stelvio.

 Bormio regularly hosts World Cup ski racing, usually in late December for a men's downhill event; its Pista Stelvio is among the most challenging courses on the circuit.

-The Stelvio Pass was also picked by the British automotive show Top Gear as its choice for the "greatest driving road in the world".
+The Stelvio Pass was also picked by the British car show Top Gear as its choice for the "greatest driving road in the world".
 This conclusion was reached in the first episode of the show's 10th series after the team went in search of a road that would satisfy every "petrolhead's" driving fantasies.
 Top Gear later decided that the Transfăgărășan Highway in Romania was a superior driving road.

 In 2008, Moto Guzzi started selling a Stelvio model, named after the pass.
 Alfa Romeo debuted its Stelvio crossover SUV at the 2016 Los Angeles Motor Show.

 The Stelvio Pass Glacier in Italy, at an altitude of 3450 m, normally permits skiing year-round, but was closed to skiing for the first time in 90 years in August 2017 due to a heatwave.